GeorgeZargaryan/GeorgeZargaryan/README.md

-- 👋 Hi, I’m GeorgeZargaryan.
+- 👋 Hei, I’m GeorgeZargaryan.
-- 👀 I’m interested in Programming, WebDevelopment and Java languages.
+- 👀 I’m interested in Programming, WebDevelopment and Java.
 - 🎃 I’m currently learning C#.
 - 📫 You can reach me by any social network like IG, Tweeter, Telegram E.T.C...
 - 💫 IG : @_sakurai.g